IgA nephropathy: Genetic and Environmental Influences on IgA Nephropathy

-The role of dietary habits in the development of IgAN was also explored using genetic data.(Hernán, 2029) The study found that frequent alcohol consumption was associated with an increased risk of developing IgAN, whereas the consumption of cheese, cereal, and sushi appeared to reduce the risk.
-These findings suggest that diet is a modifiable factor that could potentially influence IgAN development.

-Overall, these studies highlight the intricate relationship between genetics, diet, and IgAN, with potential implications for both mental health and dietary practices.
-Further research is needed to confirm these associations and understand the underlying mechanisms, which could inform prevention strategies for individuals at risk of IgAN.
-Early prevention efforts should target both genetic and lifestyle factors.
-Screening individuals with a family history of IgAN or related autoimmune disorders could help identify those at greater risk.
-Moreover, adopting a healthy diet that limits alcohol and includes protective foods such as cheese, cereal, and sushi may reduce the likelihood of developing IgAN.
-Early intervention through lifestyle modifications, regular monitoring of kidney function, and stress management may also help reduce the onset of neuropsychiatric conditions linked to IgAN, such as depression.

 Diagnosis

 For an adult patient with isolated hematuria, tests such as ultrasound of the kidney and cystoscopy are usually done first to pinpoint the source of the bleeding.
 These tests would rule out kidney stones and bladder cancer, two other common urological causes of hematuria.
 In children and younger adults, the history and association with respiratory infection can raise the suspicion of IgA nephropathy.
 A kidney biopsy is necessary to confirm the diagnosis.
 The biopsy specimen shows proliferation of the mesangium, with IgA deposits on immunofluorescence and electron microscopy.
 However, patients with isolated microscopic hematuria (i.e., without associated proteinuria and with normal kidney function) are not usually biopsied since this is associated with an excellent prognosis.
 A urinalysis will show red blood cells, usually as red cell urinary casts.
 Proteinuria, usually less than 2 grams per day, also may be present.
 Other renal causes of isolated hematuria include thin basement membrane disease and Alport syndrome, the latter being a hereditary disease associated with hearing impairment and eye problems.

 Other blood tests done to aid in the diagnosis include CRP or ESR, complement levels, ANA, and LDH.
 Protein electrophoresis and immunoglobulin levels can show increased IgA in 50% of all patients.